 Wilkes Modular Sofa Group

 Designed by Ray Wilkes and first introduced in 1976, this playful, eye-catching lounge seating has made a lasting impression.
-We’ve updated the essential postmodern design with power and material options.
-Everything else we’ve kept the same, from its injection-molded foam cushion construction to its integrated table option.
+We’ve updated the essential post-modern design with power and material options.
+Everything else we’ve kept the same, from its injection-moulded foam cushion construction to its integrated table option.

 Structured for Comfort